10+ fun and surprising facts about France

 6. The world’s first department store was in Paris

 Before the age of giant online retailers, glamorous department stores offered the ultimate shopping experience.
 The first store of this kind opened in Paris in 1852 — Le Bon Marché (“The Good Market,” in English).
 It wasn’t just the scale and glitz of the place that made waves in French society, either.
 Le Bon Marché changed the game with fixed prices, seasonal sales, and (perhaps foreshadowing the future of retail) home delivery.
-They might not have been attaching Parisian hatboxes to drones, but they were ahead of the times.
+They might not have been attaching Parisian hatboxes to drones, but they were ahead of their time.

 7. Sunken D-Day relics can still be found off the coast of Normandy

 If you’re a history buff, a must-visit location is the commune of Arromanches-les-Bains in Normandy.
 Today, it’s a beautiful coastal town, perfect for catching the summer sun.
 It wasn’t always so peaceful, though.
 In 1944, Allied forces landed on the beaches of Normandy and set up Mulberry harbours — temporary floating jetties where troop carriers and supply ships could dock.
-You can still see these structures at Arromanches-les-Bains, and when the tide is low, rusted armored vehicles and other military equipment appear far out on the sand, an eerie reminder of the battles fought here during WW2.
+You can still see these structures at Arromanches-les-Bains, and when the tide is low, rusted armored vehicles and other military equipment appear far out on the sand, an eerie reminder of the battles fought here during World War II.

 8. The narrowest street in France is just 180 cm wide